TheoMorkel/gcc-makefile-generator/README.md

 # gcc makefile generator
- Generates a makefile for c++ files
+ A python script that generates a makefile for c++ files

+# How to use it:

+## 1. Download the file and save it anywhere

+## 2. Edit